Early Years Pupil Premium

 As a result of the freedom, encouragement, time and space offered during Forest School, children learn at their own pace and level.
 Exploring repeated activities and making decisions about how they might complete their task enables deep learning and develops a positive attitude to the learning process.
 These attitudes and skills are the building blocks for future learning.

 At Forest School children work together, sharing tools and ideas.
 Children learn about team work and the consequences of their actions on others.

 Language development is a key to future learning in young children.
 The experience Forest School offers encourages communication for all children.
 Forest School takes place off site on Hampstead Heath and offers children the opportunity to experience the outdoors and to interact with nature.
-Many children in inner city schools may not have this opportunity.
+Many children in inner city schools may not have this opportunity (particularly if their families are financially challenged).
 Our experience of taking young children to Forest School has shown us that even the most reluctant communicators have engaged well and been very keen to relay their learning to others through talk, role play or drawings.
 Increased communication skills builds confidence in children and lessens the chances of unacceptable behaviour, as children can then communicate their needs and feel less frustrated by their lack of language.